maxtkc/mvths-wiki/docs/020-potentiometers.rst

 Exercise
 ~~~~~~~~

 #.
 Place the potentiometer on your breadboard.
+But do not connect any of the leads to power or ground.

 #.
 Measure the resistance between the two outside leads with a multimeter and record this value in your notebook.
+If you don't know how to use the multimeter to measure resistance, ask your teacher.
 This will be easiest using alligator clips.

    TEACHER CHECK ___